Punglia: Demographics

 According to the 2011 Census of India, Punglia had a total population of 6,857, of which 3,461 (50%) were males and 3,396 (50%) were females.
 Population in the age range 0–6 years was 625.
 The total number of literate persons in Punglia was 5,625 (84.48% of the population over 6 years).

 The following municipality and census towns were part of Chakdaha Urban Agglomeration in 2011 census: Chakdaha (M), Parbbatipur (CT), Gopalpur (CT), Belgharia (CT), Punglia (CT) and Lalpur (P) (CT).

 Infrastructure

 According to the District Census Handbook 2011, Nadia, Punglia covered an area of 1.4143 km^{2}.
 Among the civic amenities, the protected water supply involved overhead tank, tubewell/ borewell, hand pump.
 It had 661 domestic electric connections.
 Among the medical facilities, it had 6 medicine shops.
 Among the educational facilities it had 3 primary schools, other school facilities at Kamalpur 1 km away.

+The well known and established in the region Satish Chandra Memorial School falls under this area.
+The Chakdaha Choumatha (4-way intersection) is situated here.
+The Tatla II Panchayat, a major panchayat in the area, is also situated here.